 History graph comparing Expected Energy vs Actual Energy

 Custom overlay and history graphs show your site’s energy, weather, and production or facility data.
-Monitor and analyze your SENSEI graphs regularly to understand your facility’s consumption trends and take action.
+Monitor and analyze your graphs regularly to understand your facility’s consumption trends and take action.
 Consider the following question prompts to analyze your facility’s energy use: